OpenEvalProject/evals/manuscripts/elife-36095/v2/manuscript.md

 ## Abstract

-10.7554/eLife.36095.001 Exhaustion of stem cells is a hallmark of aging.
+Exhaustion of stem cells is a hallmark of aging.
 In the Drosophila testis, dedifferentiated germline stem cells (GSCs) derived from spermatogonia increase during lifespan, leading to the model that dedifferentiation counteracts the decline of GSCs in aged males.
-To test this, we blocked dedifferentiation by mis-expressing the differentiation factor bag of marbles ( bam ) in spermatogonia while lineage-labeling these cells.
-Strikingly, blocking bam -lineage dedifferentiation under normal conditions in virgin males has no impact on the GSC pool.
-However, in mated males or challenging conditions, inhibiting bam -lineage dedifferentiation markedly reduces the number of GSCs and their ability to proliferate and differentiate.
-We find that bam -lineage derived GSCs have significantly higher proliferation rates than sibling GSCs in the same testis.
-We determined that Jun N-terminal kinase (JNK) activity is autonomously required for bam -lineage dedifferentiation.
+To test this, we blocked dedifferentiation by mis-expressing the differentiation factor bag of marbles (bam) in spermatogonia while lineage-labeling these cells.
+Strikingly, blocking bam-lineage dedifferentiation under normal conditions in virgin males has no impact on the GSC pool.
+However, in mated males or challenging conditions, inhibiting bam-lineage dedifferentiation markedly reduces the number of GSCs and their ability to proliferate and differentiate.
+We find that bam-lineage derived GSCs have significantly higher proliferation rates than sibling GSCs in the same testis.
+We determined that Jun N-terminal kinase (JNK) activity is autonomously required for bam-lineage dedifferentiation.
 Overall, we show that dedifferentiation provides a mechanism to maintain the germline and ensure fertility under chronically stressful conditions.

 ## Introduction